flurry/Lyric/README.md

 Linear Regression library in pure Javascript

+Lyric can help you analyze any set of x,y series data by building a model that can be used to:
+1. Create trendlines on charts
+2. Predict future values based on an existing set of data

+Typical applications would include charting libraries and machine learning applications.
-Lyric depends on the great Javascript Matrix library Sylvester by James Coglan available here: https://github.com/jcoglan/sylvester

-And the JQuery library available here: http://jquery.com/
+Lyric depends on the great Javascript Matrix library Sylvester by James Coglan available here: https://github.com/jcoglan/sylvester and the JQuery library available here: http://jquery.com/

 Usage
 =====